setiQuest/ML4SETI/README.md

 **Can I participate in the hackathon remotely?**

-We are hoping to live-stream the talks and to share any slides that are presented.
+We are hoping to live-stream the talks via Facebook and to share any slides that are presented.
 In this way, you can partially observe what is happening during the hackathon.
 All material and information that you will need to do the work will be available online, of course.
 You can participate with teams at the hackathon (and communicate with your team via Slack).